devprzemek/JUnit5Tests/README.md

-Unit Converter which converts pounds into kilograms and otherwise wilt unit tests (JUnit5).
+Unit Converter which converts pounds into kilograms and otherwise with unit tests (JUnit5).